juletopi/juletopi/README.md

 #👋 Heya folks i'm julio!

 🌱 ▸ I'm currently studying System Analysis
-& Development, and looking where to fit in this world of programming ¯\_(ツ)_/¯
+& Development on IFRO Campus, and looking where to fit in this world of programming ¯\_(ツ)_/¯

 👾 ▸ About my hobbies, I like: